all the things you could be by now if Sigmund Freud’s wife was your virtual assistant….

 “i just lick that shit. then i know!

-i want to connect downloaded “content”, resentment, ruins, folk music and circuit design. i know it isn’t going to work out, because i don’t know fuck all about anything. but i suspect that there is a red thread spun through those things. i can feel it. but there’s no physical evidence… none at all. the words of my mother echo in my head too: “does this need to be said? do you need to say it? if you don’t have anything good to say, why say it?” etc. i hate when she says that shit. especially when she’s right. but here goes nothing…
+i want to connect downloaded “content”, resentment, ruins, folk music and circuit design. i know it isn’t going to work out, because i don’t know fuck all about anything. but i suspect that there is a red thread spun through those things. i can feel it. but there’s no physical evidence… none at all. how to connect such emotional stuff to cultural artifacts… and technology? it’s always these questions for me. the words of my mother echo in my head too: “does this need to be asked or said? do you need to say it? if you don’t have anything good to say, why say it?” etc. i hate when she says that shit. especially when she’s right. but here goes nothing…

 i suspect that this thread is made of deja vu and nostalgia, perhaps with a touch of melancholy? and whatever pattern recognition mechanism humans have that underlie the experience of deja vu, or a longing to relive something, innocently, as if it never happened before… lizard brain pattern recognition with just barely enough sentience to mock intelligence.